 a) You confirm your instructions to us at our offices – if you instruct us to deal with your matter at a meeting at our offices no cancellation provision applies.

 b) You confirm your instructions to us at other premises – where you instruct us at a meeting at premises other than our offices, you have the right to cancel your agreement with us within 14 days of the date of receiving these terms and conditions of business.
-Should you wish to cancel this agreement you must give us notice to that effect in accordance with the note of the right to cancel attached.
+Should you wish to cancel this agreement you must give us notice to that effect in accordance with the notice of the right to cancel.

-c) You confirm your instructions to us without any meeting – where you instruct us at a meeting you have the right to cancel your agreement with us within 14 days of the date of receiving these terms and conditions of business.
-If you wish to cancel this agreement you must give us notice to that effect in accordance with the note of the right to cancel attached in the document Engagement Booklet.
+c) You confirm your instructions to us without any meeting – where you instruct us without a meeting you have the right to cancel your agreement with us within 14 days of the date of receiving these terms and conditions of business.
+If you wish to cancel your agreement you must give us notice to that effect in accordance with the note of the right to cancel attached in the document engagement booklet.

 In situations b or c above you can instruct us to commence work for you without waiting for the period of 14 days for cancellation to expire.
-In that situation you must expressly confirm such instructions to us in writing by completing the attached form in the Engagement Booklet of agreement to commence work before the end of the cancellation period.
+In that situation you must expressly confirm such instructions to us in writing by completing a form in the engagement booklet to commence work before the end of the cancellation period.